qwx9/notes/net/todo/diy/guitar/⑨SB.md

 # ⑨BD: bj186-based boden clone

 ## TODO
-- disassemble
-- sand
 - shape neck → endurneck shape
 - other shape mods
+- unsolder, remove pickups and other hardware
+- cavity or whatever else is necessary to install active pickups
+- make sure emg pickups will fit, etc
+- sand body
-- finish
+- finish body
+	. check out how that's done again
+	. first coat of some white compound
-	. idea: inkjet transfer of (color) image on sanded wood, or with a thin coat of something
+	. then inkjet transfer of b&w or color image
-	. b&w image → white-ish coat first?
-	. what image? mostly b&w seems cool
+		* the idea is a jigsaw of propaganda
 		* pjw
 		* tuttle glenda
 		* 9front propaganda: guitar: ending, etc.